top of page

 *We see Baptism as the sacrament of initiation which makes all of the other sacraments available.

-*We hold to the teaching of St Thomas Aquinas which states "we must follow our own conscience".
+*We hold to the teachings of St Thomas Aquinas which states "we must follow our own conscience".

 In the Dogmatic Constitution of the Roman Catholic Church of the Second Vatican Council, we read:

-We pray that you will find a home with us.
+We pray that you will come and find a home with us.

 bottom of page